-(Each county may submit 3 entries total from 50268, 50269, 50270, 50271, and 50272: and 1 entry from 50274) Check-In: Monday, July 25, 5 to 8 p.m.
-Conference Judging: Wednesday, July 27 starting at 9 a.m.
+Each county may submit 3 entries total from 50268, 50269, 50270, 50271

+Conference Judging: Wednesday, July 26, 9 a.m.
 General Projects Building

 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-The release can be obtained at https://4h.extension.illinois.edu/members/projects/photography.
-Photos may be taken with a camera, an electronic tablet (i.e., iPad), or a cell phone.
+The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography Photos may be taken with a camera, an electronic tablet (i.e., iPad), or a cell phone.